M103 heavy tank: Service

 One of the flaws of M103 vehicle was it did not have adequate reliability in retreat operations.
 US Army was aware that more Tiger tanks had been lost during retreat operations than during actual combat, and US Army in Europe could not afford that.
 In Europe it was found that the engine was underpowered, requiring replacement of engines and transmissions after only about 500 mi.

 In addition, the ammunition stowage was not convenient, repeated firing caused excess chamber erosion, and tracks were easily thrown.
 Last but not least crew safety, comfort and ability to function were impaired by poor interior arrangement.

 The M103 was placed on the road to obsolescence when the US Army shifted to the concept of a single main battle tank optimizing firepower, protection, and mobility in a single medium tank design.
 The U.S. M60 tank fulfilled the breakthrough functions of M103 heavy tank while retaining the mobility of M48 medium tanks.
 By that time it was years since US Army had realized Soviet heavy tanks were not as potent as suspected, and thus the M103s were rather overkill and expensive to deal with T-54 and T-55 tanks.

 The US Marine Corps assigned one M103 company to each of its three Marine tank battalions, including its Marine reserve units.
 The M103 was never used in combat.
+Five were deployed to Guantanamo Bay Naval Base during the Cuban Missile Crisis.